oli92m/Blackjack/README.md

 # Blackjack
-Program about strategy and card counting in blackjack.
+Program about strategy and card counting in Blackjack.

-The program will basically give two types of information:
+The program will give two types of information:
 - the strategy for the round (pick a card, stay...)
 - the cards count (including the Aces for the most advanced players).